Service brief · Chapter I · Annual Compliance

 i.

-The annual return and audited financials filed with the Registrar become part of the public record on the MCA portal.
-Counterparties, lenders, regulators, and the public can verify the company's ownership, indebtedness, and financial position at any time.
+The annual return and audited accounts filed with the Registrar become part of the public record on the Ministry of Corporate Affairs' portal.
+Lenders, customers, partners, and regulators can look up who owns the company, what it owes, and how it is doing financially.

 ii.

-The board-meeting and AGM requirements force a minimum cadence of formal decision-making.
-The minute book becomes the historical record of what the company decided and why — useful in disputes, due diligence, and compliance audits.
+The board-meeting and AGM rules force a minimum rhythm of formal decision-making.
+The minute book becomes the company's historical record of what was decided and why — useful in disputes, due diligence, and any later audit.

 iii.

-DIR-3 KYC keeps the MCA's director directory current.
-Every director is personally accountable for compliance with these duties; default attracts personal penalty under the relevant section.
+Director KYC keeps the MCA's director directory current.
+Every director is personally responsible for these duties; missing them attracts a personal penalty, not just one on the company.

 iv.

-The registers and audited statements protect minority shareholders, creditors, and employees.
-They make it harder for an entity to misrepresent itself or to hide material changes from the people who deal with it.
+The registers and audited accounts protect minority shareholders, creditors, and employees.
+They make it harder for a company to misrepresent itself or hide changes from the people who deal with it.

 The filings

-Filed under Section 92 within 60 days of the AGM.
-Captures shareholding, director details, indebtedness, share transfers, and related-party transactions as at the AGM date.
-MGT-7A applies to small companies and OPCs — a simplified version of the full annual return.
+Filed within 60 days of the AGM.
+It captures shareholding, director details, borrowings, share transfers, and any related-party dealings as at the date of the AGM.
+Small companies and OPCs use a simpler version of the form.

 For LLPs — Form 11 and Form 8

-Form 11 (annual return) filed by 30 May each year, capturing partner details, contribution, and changes during the year.
-Form 8 (annual statement of accounts and solvency) filed by 30 October, signed by the designated partners.
-Audit is required only if turnover exceeds ₹40 lakh or contribution exceeds ₹25 lakh.
+Form 11 is the LLP annual return, filed by 30 May each year.
+It lists the partners, what each has contributed, and any changes during the year.
+Form 8 is the LLP statement of accounts and solvency, filed by 30 October and signed by the designated partners.
+An audit is needed only if turnover crosses ₹40 lakh or contribution crosses ₹25 lakh.

 The auditor

-A Pvt Ltd or OPC must have its accounts audited every year by a Chartered Accountant in practice (Section 139).
-There is no turnover threshold below which audit is excused.
-The auditor is appointed at the first AGM by an ordinary resolution, for a term of five financial years; the appointment is filed in Form ADT-1.
+A Pvt Ltd or OPC has to have its accounts audited every year by a Chartered Accountant in practice.
+There is no turnover floor below which an audit is excused — even a dormant company has to be audited.
+The auditor is appointed at the first AGM for a five-year term, and a short form is filed with the Registrar to record the appointment.

-The retainer coordinates with your auditor — books closing, audit timeline, board approval of financials, AGM scheduling — but the audit itself, and your tax filings, sit with your CA.
+The retainer coordinates with your auditor on books-closing, audit timeline, board approval of accounts, and AGM scheduling.
+The audit itself, and your tax filings, are done by your CA.

 For LLPs

-An LLP requires audit only if turnover exceeds ₹40 lakh or contribution exceeds ₹25 lakh.
-Below those thresholds, the partners certify the accounts in Form 8 without external audit.
+An LLP only needs an audit if turnover crosses ₹40 lakh or contribution crosses ₹25 lakh.
+Below those numbers, the partners simply certify the accounts in Form 8 themselves, with no outside audit.

-Every director of any Indian company who holds an active DIN must file DIR-3 KYC annually, before 30 September each year.
-The filing confirms that the director's identifying information on the MCA portal — name, address, email, mobile number — is current.
+Every director with an active director ID has to file a Director KYC return once every three years, by 30 September.
+It simply confirms that the director's details on the Ministry's portal — name, address, email, mobile number — are still current.

-The full e-form, required for first-time KYC and for any year where mobile, email, or address has changed.
-Document attachments and DSC-based filing required.
+The longer e-form, used for first-time KYC and whenever mobile, email, or address has changed.
+Document uploads and a digital signature are needed.

 The records

-The statutory registers are not files we update once a year.
-Section 88 and the related sections require the registers to be maintained continuously — every share transfer, director appointment, charge creation, or loan must be recorded in the relevant register within the prescribed window, usually 30 days or shorter.
+The registers required by law are not files updated once a year.
+They have to be kept current all the time — every share transfer, director appointment, charge creation, or loan has to be entered in the right register, usually within 30 days, sometimes sooner.

-On the retainer, registers are maintained in your dashboard.
-Each event you tell us about is recorded in the register and in the corresponding MCA filing in a single workflow.
-The registers are produced from the dashboard whenever needed — for due diligence, audit, or Registrar inspection.
+On the retainer, the registers live in your dashboard.
+Each event you flag is entered in the register and reflected in the matching filing with the Registrar in one flow.
+The registers can be produced from the dashboard whenever needed — for due diligence, audit, or a Registrar inspection.

-With no upper cap.
-A small company that misses both filings by a year accumulates ₹73,000 in penalties on two filings alone — without any prosecution risk for the directors.
+No upper cap.
+A small company that lets both filings slip by a year picks up ₹73,000 in late fees on those two forms alone — without any director prosecution yet entering the picture.

-• Section-level penalties on the company and officers
+• Extra penalties on the company and its officers

-Beyond MCA additional fees, Sections 92(5) and 137(3) prescribe penalties on the company and on every officer in default — typically a flat amount plus a per-day continuing penalty.
-These are imposed by the Registrar in cases of persistent default.
+On top of late fees, the law allows the Registrar to impose penalties on the company itself and on every officer in default — usually a flat amount plus a per-day continuing penalty.
+These come up when the default is serious or persistent.

 • Strike-off and prosecution

-Companies that fail to file annual returns for two consecutive years can be marked 'Inactive' or struck off by the Registrar.
-In serious cases, prosecution under the Act is available against the company and its officers in default.
+A company that fails to file annual returns for two years in a row can be marked Inactive or struck off the register.
+In the worst cases, prosecution against the company and its officers is on the table.

 Small companies

-Section 2(40) — financial statements need not include a cash flow statement.
+The financial statements don't need to include a cash flow statement.

 OPCs